casper-ecosystem/casperecosystem-io-data/grants/casper_gas_station/data.md

 any on-chain solution that we can allow Casper User to do on-chain actions without any gas fee?”
 That’s the reason why we came up with a gasless solution: Casper Gas Station (CGS).
-We strongly believe that with Casper Gas Station, Social Login from cspr.click or usewallet can help Casper Ecosystem create the next wave of mass adoption.
+We strongly believe that with Casper Gas Station, Social Login from cspr.click or use wallet can help Casper Ecosystem create the next wave of mass adoption.